hi! I’m Brylee!

 my journey

-As I continued my own therapy journey (because therapists should absolutely go to therapy), I encountered providers who didn’t affirm my queer identity or understand my experience with chronic illness.
-Unfortunately, this isn’t an uncommon story.
-That’s why I created a practice rooted in affirmation, empathy, and meeting people exactly where they are.
+As I continued my own therapy journey (yes, therapists can and should go to therapy too!), I encountered providers who didn't affirm my queer identity or understand chronic illness — and I know that's far too common.
+That's why I built a practice rooted in affirmation, empathy, and meeting people where they are.